Celtic Meaning Blackthorn Tree Meaning

-Celtic Meaning of the Blackthorn Tree
+Celtic Meaning of the Blackthorn Tree in the Ogham

 Among the Celts, this sacred tree of the Ogham was considered a portent of challenges ahead, but with the promise of improvement once we push through those challenges.